 Rolo’s Advertising And Marketing

-Hand drawn Animated advertisements remained a Rolo’s signature until 1990.
+Hand-drawn Animated advertisements remained Rolo’s signature until 1990.
 In 1996 a Dutch Rolo advertisement “Elephant” won the film Grand Prix at the Cannes International Advertising Festival.
 The ad displays an elephant being fooled by a young boy and taking revenge decades later.